transcom/mymove/docs/adr/0054-consolidate-moves-and-mtos.md

 for payment request numbers) in `dddd-dddd` format.
 There is still an ongoing discussion as to whether or not we need this `reference_id` in addition to the unique `locator` identifier, so we are keeping `reference_id` for now.

+There will be future work to reconcile the `ppm_type` and `ppm_estimated_weight` fields when we reenter conversations with the prime.

 ### Fields that we are not moving from move_task_orders to moves